Bird of Paradise Plant (Strelitzia reginae) Indoor Care, Propagation, Problems with Remedies

 Watering

-Water Bird of Paradise Plant thoroughly during the growing season and keep the soil consistently moist while allowing the top 1-2 in. of soil to dry out between waterings.
+Water Bird of Paradise Plant thoroughly during the growing season and keep the soil consistently moist while allowing the top 1-2 inches of soil to dry out between waterings.

 Reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.